-Besides the community of equal opportunities I was able to foster, I had learnt from my time at the summer course to act on my curiosities and not allow initial failures deter me from my goal.
+Besides the community of equal opportunities that I was able to foster, I learnt from my time at the summer course to act on my curiosities and not allow initial failures deter me from my goal.
 This spurred my desire to increase my knowledge on natural hygiene products and their components.
 After numerous trials, I managed to formulate my own hygienic products made of all-natural ingredients, and I’ve since both tried them for myself and handed some to others.
 My goal is to expand it into a larger business and use the profits to donate to local orphanages.

 It was this concept of applying my knowledge for practical purposes in order to aid my community that inspired me to pursue chemical engineering.
 With this in mind, I plan to utilize the facilities with the help of professors at Johns Hopkins University to conduct further research and find practical solutions to aid my community.
 Along with that, I plan to partake in organizations to ensure that all individuals are welcomed and provided with equal opportunities.

+Hey!
+So great work, I think you have an idea about what you want to say, but there were a lot of details I think deviates from the original idea.
+Keep in mind that this is a short essay, so you want to try elaborate as much as possible.
+While it is alright to provide different reasons and examples (because we’re not one-dimentional characters), keep in mind that what you say has to be explored.
+For example, the donating to local orphanages is a good way to imply that you’re generous and care for others.
+That being said, if you mention it only once in the entire essay, it sounds more like a filler and not as sincere.
+For these sharing type of essays, we want to remain as clear and focused as possible.
+Choose a particular interest or idea and stick with it.
+It’s fine if you want to use the summer program, the online blog, and the soap business as examples, but make sure it ties into that one statement.
+Right now I can see:

+I want to foster equal job opportunities

+I want to do instead of just see

+I don’t want failures to deter me

+I want to apply knowledge for practical purposes

+The problem is that it doesn’t fully connect into one story.
+This makes the essay structure a bit messy, and it makes me a bit confused about what your background and image as a person is.
+For a 1000 word essay this would be perfect, but for a 400 word essay, this is a lot of ideas to discuss.

+It would be great if your readers could come out of this essay being able to remember one specific association to you.
+That’s the part you need to focus, share one thing that will make you memorable.
+Right now, I see you did an intro summer program *a lot of people did too* and you found the campus diverse *sounds a bit vague with no anecdote to back it up*.
+But there is no particular word I can use to describe you among other candidates.
+If you want to be considered “all-reaching” or “multi-faceted” make it clear through your paragraphs.